jon-jacky/Piety/piety/pmacs_script.md

-It is instructive to see how short you can make *ta.delay* -- how rapidly you can write messages in the timer window -- while still being able to edit or type commands, without scrambling the any text.
+It is instructive to see how short you can make *ta.delay* -- how rapidly you can write messages in the timer window -- while still being able to edit or type commands, without scrambling any text.

 You can stop the task before it writes 1000 messesages by assigning *ta.run = False*: